vishal1714/UniversalSearchEngine/README.md

 # Universal Homepage for Everyone Search Engine
-This is a one project which i develop using Google Custom Search.
-It use the Google Custom Search Platform to search the results from google search and display
+This is a one project, which I develop using Google Custom Search.
+It uses the Google Custom Search Platform to search the results from google search and display

 Demo : http://www.bestsearchon.tk/